GiGurra/flycd/README.md

 * SUPER HACKY code right now, just a 1 day hack so far with most work delegated to shell commands instead of proper go libraries :D
     * Lots of refactoring needed!
+* This functionality might already exist/I might be reinventing the wheel here - we will see what is written in the discussion thread over at fly.io community forums.

 ## Current incomplete TODO list